NickBranstein/js13k-2026/README.md

 - **Treasure** rooms heal on Collect and have a chance to drop a permanent "Rainbow Fruit" mutation item, which alters both a stat and the unicorn's look.
 - **Trap** rooms always hurt, but never enough to end the run outright.
-- Boss floors (every 10th floor) are boosted monster encounters and always drop a Rainbow Fruit on defeat.
+- Boss floors (every 10th floor) are boosted monster encounters.
+Defeating one drops a Rainbow Fruit, and dying afterward drops one random Mysterious item (Dust / Dew / Essence / Fragment); collecting one of each permanently boosts your starting stats on future runs.
+- The **Bestiary** tracks every archetype/color/variant combination you've encountered across runs, and the Title screen remembers your best floor reached and how many Mysterious sets you've completed — all persisted locally, nothing leaves the browser.

 ## Development